1.8.11. Provisions, Contingent Liabilities and Contingent Assets

 Trade and other receivables

-Expected credit loss assessment for customers as at March 31, 2024 and March 31, 2023
+Expected credit loss assessment for customers as at March 31, 2025 and March 31, 2024

 Exposures to customers outstanding at the end of each reporting period are reviewed by the Company to determine incurred and expected credit losses.
 Historical trends of impairment of trade receivables do not reflect any significant credit losses.
 Given that the macro economic indicators affecting customers of the Company have not undergone any substantial change, the Company expects the historical trend of minimal credit losses to continue.
-Further, management believes that the unimpaired amounts that are past due by more than 365 days are still collectible in full, based on historical payment behavior and extensive analysis of customer credit risk.
+Further, management believes that the unimpaired amounts that are past due by more than 365 days are still collectible in full, based on historical payment behaviour and extensive analysis of customer credit risk.

 Cash and cash equivalents